-Looking at the art behind still life photography | Photofocus
+Looking at the art behind still life photography

-(Editor’s note: This guest article is by Julie Powell who lives in Narre Warren, Victoria Australia.
-She is an award-winning still life photographer who loves to share her passion for this genre with others.
-She also loves helping other photographers learn this part of the craft.
-See more of her work on her website.
-Enjoy!)

-In essence, the Art of Still Life is capturing inanimate objects in everyday settings.
+In essence, the art of still life is capturing inanimate objects in everyday settings.
 Often depicting fruit and flowers, meats and fish.

 Origins of still life art

-Still Life has been around since man first learned to create art, but it was not until the early 1600s when painters from the Renaissance really brought it into popularity.
+Still life art has been around since man first learned to create art, but it was not until the early 1600s when painters from the Renaissance really brought it into popularity.
 In the early days, it often had symbolism and religious overtones as well.
 Primarily it is all about shape and form and light and shadow.
-These days with Photography it has taken on its own elements with diverse subgenres as well.
+These days in photography, it has taken on its own elements with diverse subgenres as well.

 Still life or tabletop photography started back in the 19th Century, with photos largely resembling the still life paintings of the Renaissance.
 Framing and lighting are often more important, having a little more leeway than traditional landscape or portrait photographs.